compas-dev/compas_fab/docs/examples/kinematic_model.rst

     :figclass: figure
     :class: figure-img img-fluid

-    Tree structure of a robot describing the kinematic model.
+    An industrial robot's links and joints, and the according tree structure describing the kinematic model.

 Links
 ==================